-The Board’s formal Board Charter, defines key responsibilities of the Board, including inter alia directing the ethical standards, strategy and operations of the Remgro Group to build a sustainable business, while considering the impact of the Remgro Group’s strategy on the triple context.
+The Board’s formal Board Charter, which is available here, defines key responsibilities of the Board, including inter alia directing the ethical standards, strategy and operations of the Remgro Group to build a sustainable business, while considering the impact of the Remgro Group’s strategy on the triple context.

 The Board has delegated the formulation and development of Remgro’s strategy to the Management Board, and has approved the policies and operational plans developed by management to give effect to the approved strategy.
 The Management Board’s mandate is available here.
 The Management Board is furthermore supported by various senior management work streams, including one focused on new and disruptive technologies.

-The Board has approved, oversees and continually assesses Remgro’s strategy, the risks, opportunities and other significant matters connected to the triple context in which Remgro operates; as well as the extent to which the proposed strategy depends on the resources and relationships connected to the various forms of capital (being, financial, manufactured, human, intellectual, natural, social and relationship capital, as applicable) (capitals), the legitimate and reasonable needs, interests and expectations of material stakeholders, and the increase, decrease or transformation of the various forms of capitals, that may result from the execution of the proposed strategy.
-The Board responsibly responds to the negative consequences of its activities and outputs on the triple context in which it operates, and the relevant capitals.
+The Board has approved, oversees and continually assesses Remgro’s strategy, the risks, opportunities and other significant matters connected to the triple context in which Remgro operates; as well as the extent to which the proposed strategy depends on the resources and relationships connected to the various forms of capital (being, financial, manufactured, human, intellectual, natural, social and relationship capital, as applicable) (capitals), the legitimate and reasonable needs, interests and expectations of stakeholders, and the increase, decrease or transformation of the various forms of capitals, that may result from the execution of the proposed strategy.

 As part of its oversight of performance, the Board is alert to the general viability of Remgro and its status as a going concern, which is considered at least twice a year.
 Executive directors contribute their insight to day-to-day operations, thereby enabling the Board to identify goals, provide direction and determine the feasibility and sustainability of the strategies proposed.

-The Board has approved management’s determination of the reporting frameworks, including reporting standards and legal compliance, such as inter alia the International Financial Reporting Standards, the JSE Listings Requirements, as well as the Companies Act (No. 71 of 2008), as amended, and the principles of the International Integrated Reporting Framework to the extent applicable.
+The Board has approved management’s determination of the reporting frameworks, including reporting standards and legal compliance, such as inter alia the International Financial Reporting Standards, the JSE Listings Requirements, as well as the Companies Act and the principles of the International Integrated Reporting Framework to the extent applicable.

 The Board has approved management’s bases for determining materiality for the purpose of deciding which information should be included in external reports.
 The Board issues the following external reports: the Integrated Annual Report, the Chairman’s Report, the Chief Executive Officer’s (CEO) Report, the Chief Financial Officer’s (CFO) Report, the Report of the Board of Directors, the Corporate Governance Report, the Social and Ethics Committee Report, the Sustainable Development Report, the Risk and Opportunities Management Report, the Audit and Risk Committee Report and the Remuneration Report, in order to meet the legitimate and reasonable information needs of material stakeholders.